-Although you might think bibs will only be necessary once your baby is of highchair age, Zena says otherwise.
+Although you might think bibs will only be necessary once your baby is of highchair age, Zena begs to differ.

 "Bibs are essential from the moment baby arrives and can save you from having to change their clothes constantly throughout the day.
 Bibs come in hundreds of great designs and colours, so they make a cool accessory as well as a practical item.

 "Bandana teether bibs are soft, comfortable and soak up a multitude of sins — especially if baby is dribbling a lot while teething.
 If your little one is prone to pulling off their bib, then a popover design is great for making sure they stay put when you need them most."

 Your nappy bag will have to contain a few bits for mum, too.
 "Maternity pads and briefs are an absolute nappy bag essential," says Zena.